waweiwoowu/hanabi-iamjeff/2-player/Number_Mute_Conventions.md

 ### Turn 1 Saves
 * In turn 1, any clue touching the chop is a _Save Clue_ on the chop card.
-* Notes: No _Play Clue_ in turn 1.
+* Notes: No _Play Clues_ in turn 1.

 ### Turn 1 Stalls & Chop Moves
 * In turn 1, any clue not touching the chop is just a _Stall Clue_.
 * However, it is so bad to burn a 0-for-1 clue in turn 1.
 Thus, players are agreed to chop move the clued card(s) and keep them for the rest of the game.
-* Notes: No _Play Clue_ in turn 1.
+* Notes: No _Play Clues_ in turn 1.

 ### Positional Clues
-* Any clue is treated as a positional clue.
-See the rules below.
+* Any clue is treated as _a positional clue_.
+See the [rules](#number-mute-positional-clue-rules) below.

 ### 8 Clue Stalls
-* If the next player has no clued cards, then it is treated as _Turn 1 Stalls_.
-(Do not chop move the clued card.)
+* If the next player has no clued cards, then it is treated as _Turn 1 Stalls_. (**Do not** chop move the clued card(s).)
-* If the next player has clued cards with only one color, then you should clue the same color as a Stall Clue; otherwise, it is treated as a Play Clue.
+* If the next player has clued card(s) with only one color, then you should clue the same color as a Stall Clue; otherwise, it is treated as a Play Clue.
 * If the next player has clued cards with two or more colors, then you should give the "rightmost" color clue as a Stall Clue; otherwise, it is treated as a Play Clue.
+* For example:
-* For example: in 5 suits, Bob has unknown red and green cards in hand.
-Alice is in 8 clues situation, if she clues red to Bob, it is just a stall clue; however, if she gives a clue with other color, then it is treated as a play clue.
+  * In Number Mute (5 Suits) game, Bob has unknown red and green cards in hand.
+  * Alice is in 8 clues situation, if she clues green to Bob, then it is just a _Stall Clue_.
+  * However, if she gives a clue with any other color, then it is treated as a _Play Clue_.

 ### About Saves
-* In 2-player, use _Scream Discard_, _The Scream Blind-Play_, or _The Skipped Discard Chop Move_ to save cards on chop.
+* Use _Scream Discard_, _The Scream Blind-Play_, or _The Skipped Discard Chop Move_ to save cards on chop.
-* Or give a teal clue in some specific situations.
+* In some specific situations, you can give a teal clue as a _Chop Move_.

 ### About Discards
-* Good Touch Principle does not applly to Number Mutes, which means you should always discard right-most card unless it was chop moved.
+* _Good Touch Principle_ does not apply to Number Mutes, which means you should always discard the right-most card unless it was chop moved.

 <br/>